 This tiny town on the island of Martha's Vineyard is the first thing many people see when they arrive for their vacation.
 It most loved for its "gingerbread cottages" and other historic buildings from the late 1800s.

 This small town comprises the eastern part of Martha's Vineyard.
 It is an extremely popular tourist spot due to its ease of access, historical significance as a whaling town, and gorgeous beaches and other ocean scenery.

 Standard Hotel: Comfort Inn Randolph OR Similar

 In the early morning, we will leave Boston and head north to Maine.
 We will first go to Nubble Lighthouse.
 Then we will go to Perkin's Cove in Ogunquit to take a lobster boat out to sea and experience the daily life of lobster fishermen.
-Before returning to Boston, we will visit the Salem Witch Museum.
+Afterthat we will return back to Boston.

 This coastal town in beautiful York County, Maine is a popular summer destination for people all over New England.
 In fact, the name "Ogunquit" translates to "beautiful place by the sea" in the local Native American language.

 The perfect example of a picturesque New England lighthouse, the Cape Neddick Lighthouse, nicknamed the "Nubble" for the island on which it was built, offers beautiful seafront views and a great spot for a quaint afternoon by the sea.